FilipeRubin/Caca-e-Cacador/README.md

 ```
 We've made each square drawn to be of contrasting colors so it looks like a checkboard.
 But a screen filled with contrasting squares can be annoying to look at, so we've drawn it using `GL_LINE_LOOP` instead of `GL_TRIANGLE_FAN`.

+After sucessfully drawing the grid, we've created classes to represent the entities (explained below).

+The first entity we've programmed is the prey.
+The prey had at first a random movement, which is a pretty good start.
+We then started programming the hunter and its unique way of moving.
+When a hunter is close enough to a prey, it kills it.

+After both prey and hunter entities are working fine, we've started working on the AI of the hunter.
+The AI itself is a state machine with two-states: when the hunter is patrolling, it randomly chooses between rotating or moving forward.
+When a prey enters the visible range of the hunter (5 cells forward of the facing direction) it becomes the current target of the hunter.
+When the hunter has a target, its state becomes "pursuit".
+When the hunter is pursuiting a prey, it moves in its direction until it kills it.
+When its target is killed, the hunter can both start pursuiting another prey (if there's another one at range) or go back to patrol state.

 # Diagram
 ![Diagram](Images/diagrama.png)